Q: What is the difference between Manuka Honey that comes from Australia vs New Zealand?

 Q: Are Nature's Gold products safe to use during pregnancy and on my newborn baby?

-A: As a general rule of thumb, honey is not recommended for pregnant women or children under the age of 12 months.
+A: As a general rule of thumb, raw honey is not recommended for pregnant women or children under the age of 12 months.
 Honey can occasionally contain the bacteria clostridium botulinum which if ingested can cause a rare form of food poisoning (botulism).
 Babies have undeveloped digestive systems and are not capable of fighting the bacteria.
 However, our honey based Classic Skin Cream is suitable for use externally on your baby’s skin and is a good treatment for nappy rash.
 As a precautionary measure, our labeling states that pregnant women should not use honey products.

 Q: I have extremely sensitive skin, will your products affect me?